erick-otenyo/wagtail-zoom-integration/README.md

 5. **Feature:** Toggle whether you’d like to enable event subscriptions.
 If enabled, choose the event subscriptions you'd like to use.
 See Using Zoom Webhooks for details.
 6. **Scopes:** Scopes define the API methods this app is allowed to call, and thus which information and capabilities are available on Zoom.
-Scopes are restricted to specific resources like channels or files.
-If you submit your app to Zoom, we will verify the need for all requested scopes against the features that your app has to offer at the time of review.
 You should limit the scopes you request to only those needed by your app.
-See OAuth scopes to learn more.
-If you have the role permission to add scopes, add any scopes that you’d like to enable.
+   See [OAuth scopes](https://developers.zoom.us/docs/internal-apps/oauth-scopes-overview/) to learn more.

 ![Search Scopes](screenshots/search_scopes.webp)